-When deploying a global Pulsar instance, with clusters distributed across different geographical regions, the configuration store serves as a highly available and strongly consistent metadata store that can tolerate failures and partitions spanning whole regions.
+When you deploy a global Pulsar instance, with clusters distributed across different geographical regions, the configuration store serves as a highly available and strongly consistent metadata store that can tolerate failures and partitions spanning whole regions.

-The key here is to make sure the ZK quorum members are spread across at least 3 regions and that other regions are running as observers.
+The key here is to make sure the ZK quorum members are spread across at least 3 regions and that other regions run as observers.

-Again, given the very low expected load on the configuration store servers, we can share the same hosts used for the local ZooKeeper quorum.
+Again, given the very low expected load on the configuration store servers, you can share the same hosts used for the local ZooKeeper quorum.

-For example, let's assume a Pulsar instance with the following clusters
+For example, assume a Pulsar instance with the following clusters

 ap-south.
-Also let's assume, each cluster will have its own local ZK servers named such as
+Also assume, each cluster has its own local ZK servers named such as the following:

-In this scenario we want to pick the quorum participants from few clusters and let all the others be ZK observers.
-For example, to form a 7 servers quorum, we can pick 3 servers from
+In this scenario if you want to pick the quorum participants from few clusters and let all the others be ZK observers.
+For example, to form a 7 servers quorum, you can pick 3 servers from

 us-west, 2 from